 Legislation controls the level of service charges and prevents landlords from making late demands.

 Statutory control of service charges

-A number of statutes control the level of service charges.
-Disputes about service charges can continue for many years and it is important to apply the law as it stood at the appropriate time.
+Legislation controls the level of service charges.
+Different Acts have been passed since 1985 to apply to different types of service charges.
+Disputes about service charges can continue for many years and it is important to apply the law as it stood at the relevant time.

 Statutory controls on service charges have applied since the Landlord and Tenant Act 1985 or have been introduced subsequently.

-The statutory controls relate only to 'variable' amounts of service charges as defined by section 18 of the Landlord and Tenant Act 1985; not to fixed amounts which are not strictly defined as service charges.
+The statutory controls apply to 'variable' amounts of service charges as defined by section 18 of the Landlord and Tenant Act 1985 only; not to fixed amounts, which are not strictly defined as service charges.

 Any references to a 'tenant' include references to a long leaseholder.